fusepoolP3/p3-events-transformer/README.md

 Some xslt files are bundled with the source code to run test in src/test/resources.
 The corresponding xslt transformations are available in the same folder and in the project repository on Github.
 The xslt url must be sent as a query parameter with 'xslt' as the parameter name.
-As an example we use a foo.xml file with an element
+As an example we use a foo.xml file with just an element

     <?xml version="1.0"?>
     <doc>Monte Bondone Hotel</doc>